RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 * Non-kismet code
 * Unlimited map size (in multiplayer)
 * Truly custom materials (not MIC)
+* Custom (background) music / sounds (in-game)

 Have you discovered a new mystery?
 Share it and it can go up here!
 :::

 ### Edit Existing Content

 To edit an existing page, click the link in the footer: `Edit this page on GitHub`.
+By clicking on this link github will create a fork based on the main branch.
 Follow all instructions in the section [Add new content](./contribute.html#add-new-content) to make sure your changes are accepted.

 ### Suggest New Content

 Requests may be as simple as "add a section about a special mode", or "add a page about a specific kismet node".
 We'll do our best to fulfill all requests, as long as they're reasonable.
 Github discussions can also be used for more general questions and/or suggestions.

-1. Make sure that you've looked at the [faq](../faq/), [guides](../guide/guides), [future content](../../more/roadmap.html#upcoming-content) and [bounty board](./contribute.html#this-guide) before making a request.
+1. Make sure that you've looked at the [existing issues](https://github.com/RocketLeagueMapmaking/RL-docs/issues), [faq](../faq/), [future content](../../more/roadmap.html#upcoming-content) and [bounty board](./contribute.html#this-guide) before making a request.
 It might already exist!
-2. Make a request; go to [the repo's issue tracker](https://github.com/webbuildlucas/RL-docs/issues) and [create a new issue.](https://github.com/webbuildlucas/RL-docs/issues)
+2. Make a request; [create a new issue.](https://github.com/RocketLeagueMapmaking/RL-docs/issues) and select a template.
 3. Title it appropriately, and let us know exactly what you mean inside the issue description.

 ### Add new content